Things to Do at Tsimbazaza Zoo and Botanical Gardens

 Things to Do Nearby

-Former prime minister's palace now serving as a museum showcasing 19th-century Malagasy artifacts and historical exhibits
+Former prime minister's palace, now a museum showcasing Malagasy royal history